mainmatter/mainmatter.com/_posts/2019-07-16-design-workflow-naming-in-design-files.md

 ## Further reading

 Brad Frost recently posted a new entry on his blog titled [Extending atomic design][extending], which goes into the details of why we should expand concepts to our needs.
-It also mentions [a post by Chris Cid](ions), suggesting ions as a designation for the modifiers used here.
+It also mentions [a post by Chris Cid][ions], suggesting ions as a designation for the modifiers used here.
 It also includes a nice list of states, etc which makes an excellent starting point to find out what your symbols and components may need.

 [atomic-design]: http://bradfrost.com/blog/post/atomic-web-design/
 [sketch]: https://www.sketch.com